qaleadbox/leadbox-of-tricks/README.md

 * The scroll does not follow the currently processing card;
    * Additionally, on paginated sites, the processing queue functions correctly, but the next page loads too early, making it difficult to locate the currently processing card.
-* If OCR API was down, any timeout is being thrown;
+* If OCR API was down, the cards should have a new tag "API is offline"
+* Start a process, reopen popup, it will be not locked(loading)

 # Suggestions

 * Processes should start when tap ENTER
 * When clicked outsite pop up, it closes and the data disappear
 * For check coming soon images, change the stockNumber column to the first on the output CSV file
+* check if kilometers are bein checked on CSV Matcher>VIN and KILOMETERS customized>bentonfryford
+* for comingsoonimagessize saved locally, save the image id instead the size, or both.

 # Goal